flintproject/Flint/doc/JOSS/paper.md

 ## Multithreading for parallel simulation

-Solving an initial-value problem numerically is only the preliminary step towards a full analysis of the dynamics of the model.
+Solving an initial-value problem numerically is only the first step towards a full analysis of the dynamics of the model.
 Further investigation often asks for different values of initial values or parameters.
 For instance, hypotheses on biological switches have been stated in terms of dynamical bifurcations, and demonstrated by a series of simulations over changing values of parameters, in both deterministic [@fussmann_crossing_2000] and stochastic [@samoilov_stochastic_2005] paradigms.
-`Flint` employs multithreading to increase the number of simulations running in parallel.
-The parallelization is automatically performed when the user assigns multiple values to some parameter of a model for simulation, and honors the number of available CPU cores, which can be adjusted in the preferences.
+`Flint` employs multithreading to increase the number of simulations that run in parallel.
+Parallelization is automatically performed when the user assigns multiple values to some parameter of a model for simulation, and honors the number of available CPU cores, which can be adjusted in the preferences.

 ## Grid search algorithm for parameter fitting

-The larger the number of variables and parameters in a given model are, the more resource-consuming its simulation becomes.
-This is also the case when estimating plausible values of parameters consistent with the prior knowledge on the behavior of the underlying system.
+The larger the number of variables and parameters in a given model, the more resource-consuming its simulation becomes.
+This is also the case when estimating plausible values of parameters consistent with prior knowledge on the behavior of the underlying system.
 Taking residual sum of squares (RSS) as a measure of the goodness of fit, estimation of parameter values for ODEs turns into a non-linear least-squares problem [@IMM2004-03215]. `Flint` deals with the